 Children are grouped into small 'Family Groups' led by a Key Person.
-Reception are split into three Family Groups - Miss Whitfield's Blue Group, Miss Brown's Yellow Group and Miss Starkie's Green Group.
-(You may hear your children talking about blue group, yellow group and green group!)
+Reception are split into two Family Groups - Miss Whitfield's Purple Group and Miss Starkie's Green Group.
+(You may hear your children talking about purple group and green group!)

 We start and end each session with shared and focused time where we learn together as a group or class.
-The rest of the time we access our learning landscape where our staff use their skills and knowledge of individual children to move learning on through play.
+The rest of the time we access our learning landscape where all of our staff use their skills and knowledge of individual children to move learning on through play.
 We encourage Reception children to complete activities within different areas of the setting such as writing using their phonic knowledge and number skill activities.
-Through play, they are often learning and developing new skills without realising!
+Through play, they are often learning, developing and embedding new skills without realising!